Playful Healing

 Could Play Therapy Benefit My Child?

-Play therapy can have benefits for anyone, but is most useful and recommended for children between 3 and 12 yrs old.
-Play therapy can be helpful in a variety of situations, such as:
+Play therapy offers benefits for everyone but is most useful and recommended for children between the ages of 3 and 12.
+It can be helpful in a variety of situations, such as:

 What are the Benefits of Play Therapy?